thordreier/SimpleIP/README.md

 # SimpleIP

-PowerShell functions to get info about an IP addresses.
+PowerShell functions to get info about IP addresses.

 ## Usage